Leave a Message

 The Denver real estate market in 2025 is full of opportunity, but it also requires insight, strategy, and the right partnerships.
 From choosing neighborhoods to understanding taxes, financing, and market cycles, buyers and sellers have a lot to consider.

-That’s where Compass and Sallie Simmons come in.
-Compass provides the technology, marketing, and nationwide reach, while Sallie delivers the hands-on expertise, neighborhood knowledge, and personal service that makes all the difference.
+That’s where Sallie Simmons and Compass come in.
+Sallie provides the hands-on expertise, neighborhood knowledge, and personal service that makes all the difference—while Compass supplies the technology, marketing, and nationwide reach that amplify her work.

 📞 Ready to start your Denver real estate journey?
-Contact Sallie Simmons, REALTOR® with Nostalgic Homes at Compass, today and put Denver’s most innovative platform and most dedicated local expert to work for you.
+Contact Sallie Simmons, REALTOR® with Nostalgic Homes at Compass, today and put Denver’s most dedicated local expert—powered by an innovative platform—to work for you.

 Work With Sallie